jimktrains/prrplsattiny20/README.md

 I used a 1.27mm pitch SOIC chip clip as my connectorless connector.
-(I did manage to make the through-holes a little too small, so it doesn't attach as securly as I would have liked.)
+(I did manage to make the through-holes a little too small, so it doesn't attach as securely as I would have liked.)
 Eventually I just soldered some THT resistor legs to these to connect to a breadboard for some of the signal heads.